MicrosoftDocs/AdaptiveCards/AdaptiveCards/samples/agenda.md

 ## Agenda sample

-The following section displays the JSON for an "Agenda" Adaptive Card sample, shown with and without templating, and a preview of the card itself.
+The following section displays the JSON for an "Agenda" Adaptive Card sample, shown with and without templating.

 ### JSON Code (Without Templating)